getdunne/Voxvu/README.md

    and the voxel dimensions (spacing between adjacent voxels in each direction in e.g. millimeters)
    * when you have the data on your screen, choose File->Save As to save a data-file/metadata-file pair under a new name
    * use File->Open and select the metadata file to re-open the data set in subsequent sessions

+The source code is set up to compile with Microsoft Visual Studio 2010.
+It should not be difficult to adapt it for earlier or later releases of Visual Studio.
+The Voxvu solution contains two projects: Voxvu itself, and a simple program which generates voxel data files for testing.
+Build both projects.

 # Using the GUI #